 Two Florida women were indicted last week for allegedly filing fraudulent applications for relief funding for damages caused by Hurricane Irma in separate cases, the U.S. Attorney’s Office Middle District of Florida announced.

 Bernita Willette Carswell of Jacksonville and Deannajo White of Suwannee County were both charged with disaster assistance fraud.
 New sources didn’t name attorneys for the two women.

-Houston, 37, allegedly filed a false application with FEMA in September 2017 to obtain disaster relief benefits.
+The said Tampa woman, allegedly filed a false application with FEMA in September 2017 to obtain disaster relief benefits.
 She claimed her home in Lakeland was damaged in the storm, but reports indicate she had actually been evicted from the home earlier in 2019.

-Houston was given just over $21,000 in FEMA funds after filing the alleged fraudulent application.
+The accused was given just over $21,000 in FEMA funds after filing the alleged fraudulent application.
 She was found guilty by a federal jury and faces a maximum penalty of 10 years in prison on each count.
 A sentencing date hasn’t been set.

 Disaster relief assistance is often abused because FEMA tries to use its resources immediately after a disaster, often with inadequate oversight.
 The agency assists with cleanup, home repairs, replacement of property, and shelter for individuals displaced by disasters.
 In its haste to provide aid, the agency may not be as careful in vetting the individuals it assists, which can lead to cases of fraud.

 Hurricane Irma caused approximately $50 billion in damage when it reached Florida in September 2017.
 FEMA approved over 770,000 individual assistance applications from residents for damage caused by the hurricane.
 The agency set aside over $1 billion for its Individual & Households Program.